 We believe that children should have lots of opportunities to develop and reach their music potential through cross curricular links with other subjects.
-We are proud to offer exciting opportunites to our children throughout the academic year.
+We are proud to offer exciting opportunities to our children throughout the academic year.

 Here at Ridgeway we have a lots of instruments for our children to explore and enjoy.
 This includes a range of percussion instruments, string instruments and keys!
 As our children progress through the years, they will have experience of many of our different instruments.